“Though some of you cannot yet vote, I hope that, when you do, it will be in a more goated Australia for a government with more aura. Skibidi!”

 Hrnjak

-Ethan Hrnjak, a 21-year-old law student, was elected to Northern Beaches Council.
+Ethan Hrnjak, 21, was elected to Northern Beaches Council.
 Photo: Supplied.

 “One thing we’re (Hrnjak and Harvey) passionate about in this term of council is encouraging third spaces – places where young people can hang out without having to spend money,” he said.